 It is, as I understand it, only through the instrumentality of Spiritual Intercourse that that knowledge can be obtained.
-No man certainly will use that instrumentality who does not believe in its reality, or who regards it as a fraud or a delusion.
+No man certainly will use that instrumentality who does not believe in its reality, or who regards it as a fraud xvi INTRODUCTION TO THE AMERICAN EDITION.

+or a delusion.
 And in this, it seems to me, lies the chief value of Home's book, and the lesson which it teaches.